cloudmesh-community/book/chapters/updates.md

   in the preface; remove the obsolete abbreviation section for the inclusion of emojis which is now handled via a script

-* Jan 15, 2019: Slight improvements in the preface:
+* Jan 15, 2019: Slight improvements in the Qucik Start:
   Removed the redundant project definition; Added the Technology ePub link; simplified the Project description; Clarified the use of the Workbreakdown section and added todo items to the